Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Lyman Alpha Damping Wing Measurement

 \subsection{IGM Sightlines}

 To estimate the strength of Ly$\alpha$ damping wing absorption in the galaxy continuum, we need to assume the gas density and ionization state of the gas along the sightline of the galaxy.
 The cosmic reionization likely proceeded in the spatially inhomogeneous manner \citep[e.g.,][]{Ishimoto22,Meyer25}.
 Also, the size of ionized region around the galaxies are expected to couple with $\langle x_{\rm \HI} \rangle$ \citep[e.g.,][]{FO05,Lu23}.
 To account for inhomogeneity in the IGM, we adopt a similar approach as \cite{Mason18}.
 We use semi-numerical N-body radiative transfer code {\sc 21cmFASTv3} \citep{Murray20} to simulate the IGM ionization and density structure together at the EoR.
 In the {\sc 21cmFAST} simulation, we also generate the dark matter halo spatial distributions based on the Lagrangian 2nd-order perturbation theory with the excursion set formalism.
 We then allocate the galaxy with a specific UV magnitude by the the halo mass UV magnitude relation from \cite{Mason15}.
-We then obtain the sightlines for different UV magnitudes.
-We apply the IGM absorption for the $M_{\rm UV}=-19.0$ galaxies to all the stacked spectra.
+After we allocate the galaxy to dark matter halos, we obtain the sightlines for different UV magnitudes.
+We apply the IGM absorption for the $M_{\rm UV}=-19.0$ galaxies to all the stacked spectra to match with the typical {\MUV} magnitude for the sample (i.e., {\MUV}$=-18.0\sim-20.5$).
+We do not consider the scatter for $M_h$ and {\MUV} relation because the impact on the {\MUV} dependence to the Ly$\alpha$ visibility is small and do not affect the $x_{\rm \HI}$ inference more than 0.05 \citep{2020MNRAS.495.3602W}.

 For cosmic reionization scenarios, we mimic the EoS simulation \citep{Mesinger16}.
 For this, we prepare the simulation with boxsize of $600^3~{\rm cMpc}^{3}$ and spatial resolution of 1024 (256) pixels per side for density (ionization) field.
 For the ionization efficiency ($\zeta$) and minimal virial temperature ($T_{\rm vir}^{\rm min}$), we adopt $\zeta=20$ and $T_{\rm vir}^{\rm min}=2\times10^4$ K, respectively.
 Ionization efficiency corresponds to the amount of photon provided per the mass of halo and the minimum virial temperature correlates with the minimum halo mass which can host galaxy.
 This prescription corresponds to the fiducial model in the EoS simulation.
 To calculate various IGM sightlines for Ly$\alpha$ transmission at different $\langle x_{\rm \HI} \rangle$ and redshift, we superimpose ionization map for corresponding $\langle x_{\rm \HI} \rangle$ to the density field at the corresponding redshift. \cite{Mesinger08} find that superimposition of ionization map over the density field at different redshift do not significantly impact the inference of Ly$\alpha$ transmission \citep[cf. ][]{McQuinn07,Kageura25}.